Orbital Marine Power: O2-X

 The next-generation turbine, the O2-X will be able to generate 2.4 MW of renewable energy, and is designed to be adaptable to multiple sites.
-Orbital are working with Lloyd's Register to certify the turbine against International Electrotechnical Commission TS 62600–4, initial aiming for an IECRE Feasibility Statement, before full certification which would formally allow the move to serial production.
+Orbital are working with Lloyd's Register to certify the turbine against International Electrotechnical Commission TS 62600–4, initially aiming for an IECRE Feasibility Statement, before full certification which would formally allow the move to serial production.
+The IECRE Feasibility Statement was issued by Lloyd's in early 2025.

 Future deployments

+Scotland

 In July 2022, Orbital were awarded contracts for 4.8 MW and 2.4 MW in the UK Contracts for Difference (CfD) AR4 auction, to supply electricity from turbines at Eday from 2026/27.
 In September 2023, they were awarded a further 4.8 MW plus 2.4 MW, to be commissioned in 2027/28.
 This equates to a pipeline of six O2-X turbines.
 Orbital announced in October 2023 they were successful in applying for the Horizon Europe sustainable tidal farms call, and would be leading the EURO-TIDES project to develop a 9.6 MW array.

 Orbital announced in May 2024 that Global Energy Group had been appointed as the preferred supplier to manufacture the turbines for these initial Orkney CfD projects.
 Manufacture of the turbines was expected to start later that year at the Port of Nigg.

 Orbital have also secured an option agreement from Crown Estate Scotland and a grid connection for a 30 MW array to be constructed in the Westray Firth, to the north of the existing O2 deployment.

+Canada

 Plans have also been announced to deploy a next-generation 2.4 MW O2X turbine at the Fundy Ocean Research Centre for Energy (FORCE), located in the Bay of Fundy, Canada.
 This would be in partnership with project developer Eauclaire Tidal.
+In November 2025, the project was expanded to include an additional two berths at FORCE, giving a total expected capacity of 16.5 MW.
+The electrical connection rights are accompanied by 15-year power purchase agreements with Nova Scotia Power, awarded following a competitive tendering process.
+Also in November, Fisheries and Oceans Canada issued authorisation under the Fisheries Act for the first three turbines to be deployed in a staged approach, starting with a single device.
+Following environmental monitoring and analysis, additional turbines can be added.